keeganpaleshi/RMTest/readme.txt

 `plot_time_binning_mode` and `plot_time_bin_width_s` in the configuration
 to control the time-series histogram.
 Passing `--dump-ts-json` writes the histogram counts to a `*_ts.json` file alongside the plot.

+Additional convenience flags include `--spike-count` (with optional `--spike-count-err`) to override spike efficiency inputs, `--slope` to apply a linear ADC drift correction, `--settle-s` to skip the initial settling period in the decay fit, `--sys` to load a YAML/JSON systematics file and `--debug` to increase log verbosity.

 When the spectrum is binned in raw ADC channels (`"spectral_binning_mode": "adc"`), the bin edges are internally converted to energy using the calibration